brookshelley/brookshelley.github.com/movies.md

     Tilda Swinton continues in her consistent "I'm definitely not an alien in human skin" character from movies of yore.

+64. **The Disaster Artist**

+    Wow.
+This movie is a parade of actors and actresses who loved the Room in all it's weirdness.
+This movie falls somewhere between a tribute, a satire, and a dramatic reinterpretation documentary.
+I loved it.
+Saw this with another long-time The Room fan, and we both were in tears laughing.
+I will see this again.
+The podcast [How Did This Get Made?](http://www.earwolf.com/episode/the-disaster-artist/) has a [great episode](http://www.earwolf.com/episode/the-disaster-artist/) for this movie too that begins with their The Room episode.

 ## 2016

 1. **Nine Lives**